POSTS TAGGED: motorola droid razr

 For some Motorola Droid RAZR owners out there, this Christmas was a very Merry one indeed.
 As it turns out, Verizon had accidentally flipped the update switch, and some owners got a very early update to Android 4.1.
 Unfortunately, the switch was flipped off eventually, but not before a good number of people got the update.
 Now, that build is available for developers and users to try out and work from.

 XDA Senior Member spc_hicks09 managed to grab the update as it was being pushed and uploaded it for all to have.
 Along with the download, spc_hicks09 has also provided a rather extensive set of instructions for users who want to install it.
 There are some risks though, as spc_hicks09 explains:

 Posted December 24, 2012 at 06:30 pm by Former Writer

 You don’t have to look far to find a Motorola Droid RAZR owners who didn’t feel a little cheated when the RAZR Maxx came out—same phone, same specs, and a substantially larger battery.
 In short, it’s everything the RAZR should have been.
 Well, there is now a method to fully convert your Droid RAZR into a Droid RAZR Maxx.

 XDA Forum Member Faekie posted a tutorial that takes the internal hardware of the RAZR and transplants it into the housing of a RAZR Maxx.
 This includes its wonderful, gigantic battery.
 As it should be noted, this will void pretty much all warranties.
 And since you’ll be working with most of the components, it’s quite dangerous.
 Proceed at your own risk.

-Posted December 18, 2012 By: David Watt
+Posted December 18, 2012 at 05:00 pm by David Watt

 CyanogenMod 10.1 has been spreading like wildfire across the XDA forums, mainly in the form of unofficial ROMs.
 The latest device to receive a CM10.1 ROM is the Motorola Droid RAZR.